SimeonEhrig/emacs-config/README.md

 The `setup.py` script installs and updates the emacs configuration.
 It creates different folders and creates different links.
 It is an interactive script that asks which mode to install.
 The script create the file `modes.json`.
 It saves your decisions about the modes.

+## dir-locals-example

+Examples for `.dir-locals.el` for different workflows.

 # Where can I find what

 * **keybindings:** In the .emcas file in the section *global key bindings* or in the *.el files in the `modes/*` folder.